 The scary thing is that many times, insulin resistance and prediabetes don’t have obvious symptoms.
 Sometimes, skin growths known as skin tags can appear, or the skin can turn dark on the armpits or on the back and side of the neck.

-Prediabetes symptoms can be extra thirst, increased urination, blurred vision, or fatigue.
+Prediabetes symptoms include increased thirst, increased urination, blurred vision, or fatigue.
 If you have doubts, it’s time to visit a doctor.4

 There aren’t commonly used tests for insulin resistance, but there are for prediabetes.
-Doctors most frequently use the A1C test to show your average blood glucose over a 3-month period.
+Doctors most frequently use the A1C test to show your average blood glucose over three months.
 If the tests for A1C show levels from 5.7 to 6.4, that indicates prediabetes.

 To reiterate, the ketogenic diet equips your body with fat-burning ketones instead of additional glucose.
 In a New England School of Medicine Journal article, researchers compared three different diets for a study on the most effective weight loss methods.

-The study was done over a two-year period and involved 447 middle aged people.
+The study was done over two years and involved 447 middle-aged people.
 The diets were:

 - A low-fat, restricted calorie diet.
 The participants consumed low-fat grains, fruits, vegetables, and legumes, and had to limit eating sweets and high-fat snacks.